adugnag/S1-S2_Transformer/README.md

-# Sentinel-1 SAR and Sentinel-2 optical timeseries based Transformer architecture for tropical dry forest mapping.
+# Sentinel-1 SAR and Sentinel-2 optical timeseries based Transformer architecture for tropical dry forest disturbance mapping.

 # Introduction

-This repository prototypes the fusion of Sentinel-1 SAR and Sentinel-2 optical data time-series for mapping tropical dry-forests.
+This repository prototypes the fusion of Sentinel-1 SAR and Sentinel-2 optical data time-series for mapping tropical dry-forests disturbance.
 Since seasonality is the main challenge to map tropical dry-forests, we learn the seasonality pattern in the data implicitly using transformers.
 The implementation uses Google Earth Engine (GEE) to prepare Sentinel-1 and Sentinel-2 time series data and Tensorflow for deep learning.

 ## Architecture